 One thing was to fund my photobook Remembrance on Kickstarter.
-Another thing is to set up shop to make a living of my art.
+Another thing is to step fully out there claiming to be an artist.

 So here I am, stepping into the light, with the risk, doubt and and vulnerability that comes with it.

 In this situation I find trust in the words of Brenè Brown: